wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

       After installation, the installer opens the WPILib VS Code folder.
 Drag the VS Code application to the dock.
       Eject WPILibInstaller image from the desktop.

-      .. warning:: On macOS Monterrey 12.3 and later, the VS Code extensions do not automatically install.
-See :ref:`docs/yearly-overview/known-issues:Visual Studio Code extensions fail to install on macOS` for the workaround.

    .. group-tab:: Linux

       Some versions of Linux (e.g. Ubuntu 20.04) require you to give the desktop shortcut the ability to launch.
 Right click on the desktop icon and select Allow Launching.